mroy9090/Developing-an-Integrated-Platform-for-Different-Network-Devices/README.md

-Developing an Integrated Platform for Different Network Devices
+🚀 Developing an Integrated Platform for Different Network Devices

-Overview
+📌 Overview

 This project is a Django-based web application designed to provide a centralized platform for managing and monitoring various network devices.
+It allows users to:
+✅ Configure settings
+✅ Analyze network data
-It allows users to configure settings, analyze network data, and interact with devices seamlessly through an intuitive dashboard.
+✅ Interact with devices seamlessly through an intuitive dashboard.

-Features
+🌟 Features

-Real-time Device Monitoring: Track the status and performance of connected devices.
+🔍 Real-time Device Monitoring: Track the status and performance of connected devices.

-Configuration Management: Easily update settings and firmware.
+⚙️ Configuration Management: Easily update settings and firmware.

-Centralized Dashboard: Access all essential network information from one interface.
+📊 Centralized Dashboard: Access all essential network information from one interface.

-Security Measures: Implements authentication and role-based access control.
+🔒 Security Measures: Implements authentication and role-based access control.

-Automated Network Configuration: Uses YAML-based configurations to manage network settings.
+🤖 Automated Network Configuration: Uses YAML-based configurations to manage network settings.

-Multi-Vendor Device Support: Uses Ansible to interact with devices from different network vendors.
+🌍 Multi-Vendor Device Support: Uses Ansible to interact with devices from different network vendors.

-Installation
+🛠️ Installation

-Prerequisites
+✅ Prerequisites

 Ensure you have the following installed on your system:

-Python 3.7+
+🐍 Python 3.7+

-Django Framework
+🌐 Django Framework

-Required dependencies (listed in requirements.txt)
+📦 Required dependencies (listed in requirements.txt)

-Ansible (for network automation)
+⚡ Ansible (for network automation)

-Steps
+🚀 Steps to Setup

-Clone the Repository:
+1️⃣ Clone the Repository:

 git clone https://github.com/mroy9090/Developing-an-Integrated-Platform-for-Different-Network-Devices.git
 cd Developing-an-Integrated-Platform-for-Different-Network-Devices

-Create a Virtual Environment:
+2️⃣ Create a Virtual Environment:

 python -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate

-Install Dependencies:
+3️⃣ Install Dependencies:

 pip install -r requirements.txt

-Apply Database Migrations:
+4️⃣ Apply Database Migrations:

 python manage.py migrate

-Run the Server:
+5️⃣ Run the Server:

 python manage.py runserver

-Access the Application:
+6️⃣ Access the Application:
-Open your browser and go to http://127.0.0.1:8000/.
+Open your browser and go to 👉 http://127.0.0.1:8000/

-Project Structure
+📂 Project Structure

 Developing-an-Integrated-Platform/
 │-- admin_pannel/          # Django settings, URLs, and WSGI